ericglau/custom-beacon/README.md

 See scripts/deploy.ts for an example deployment script.

+Set the `DEFAULT_ADMIN_ADDRESS` and `UPGRADER_ADDRESS` constants in the script.

-You can target any network from your Hardhat config using:
+Run the script to target any network from your Hardhat config using:
 ```
 npx hardhat run --network <network-name> scripts/deploy.ts
 ```